Fleas and Ticks: Get Rid of Them Without Poisons

 A True Horror Story From a Fellow Author

 Here is a very personal story of what happened to cclitgirl's dog because of these toxins.
 (Luckily, her dog recovered, but that is not always the case.)
 Please, be aware that these products are not harmless!

 Safe for application to pets are pure glycerin soaps and food-grade diatomaceous earth, often referred to just as "DE," rubbed into the coat as you would a commercial flea powder.
 Use it sparingly---a little goes a long way.
 It is bad for pests, and works by scratching the outer shell of the insect so they dry out and die, but used carefully, is safe for your pet.
 Keep it away from the animal's face; you don't want them inhaling it into their lungs.

-The best way to use the diatomaceous earth is on a hard-surfaced or smooth-carpeted floor, such as the bathroom.
+The best way to use the diatomaceous earth is on a hard-surface floor, such as the bathroom.
 Sprinkle some on the floor--then, as you flea-comb your pet, any fleas that hop off will land in the DE, and be done in.
 Vacuum thoroughly when finished.
 Don't forget to wash the pet's bedding, and any loose blankets or clothing on which the pet may have lain.
 You can also rub some of the DE into the clean bedding.

 Flea-combing your pet is another combative measure that can be taken as often as you wish, as this is a purely mechanical method of flea removal, and therefore non-toxic.
 It is probably most effective after a bath or application of the diatomaceous earth, so that the fleas removed with the comb are not viable to hop off the pet onto you or into your carpets.